Academic Courses

 Instructor: Chinghsin Wu, The Phillips Collection–George Washington University Postdoctoral Fellow 2015–2016

-This course introduces several crucial transformations and developments in the art and visual cultures of Modern East Asia, including Japan, China, Korea, and Taiwan.
-The first part of the course will examine the emerging concept of “Art” in East Asia and the related art systems that were established in the wake of successive encounters with Western culture or modern trends.
-We will focus on several avant-garde art movements that echoed but also distinguished themselves from parallel movements in Europe, including Impressionism, Post-impressionism, Fauvism, Cubism, Expressionism, Dadaism, and Surrealism.
-The second part of the course focuses on several key trends in the visual culture of modern East Asia, including the reevaluation and innovation of traditional painting techniques, the utilization of Western art media to re-visualize historical events and national identities, the emergence of new female images in modern Asia, and development of imperial, colonial, and aboriginal art.
+This course introduced transformations and developments in the art of Modern East Asia.
+The first part of the course examined the concept of “Art” in East Asia and the related art systems that were established in the wake of successive encounters with Western culture or modern trends.
+The second part of the course focused on key trends in the visual culture of modern East Asia, including the reevaluation and innovation of traditional painting techniques, the utilization of Western art media to re-visualize historical events and national identities, the emergence of new female images, and development of imperial, colonial, and aboriginal art.

 In collaboration with George Washington University